MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 ## 5 – Formula bar

-Use the formula bar to add, edit or remove functions relevant to the selected object and the property selected from the properties list.
+Use the formula bar to add, edit, or remove functions relevant to the selected object and the property selected from the properties list.
 For example, select the screen to update the background using the [RGBA function](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/function-colors).